The Intelligence Layer

 • Summaries without opening files

-• Creation flows triggered directly from context
+• Creation flows triggered in context

 Why it mattered:

-Behavioral & UX impact
+Behavioral & UX

-Reduced confusion around AI vs non-AI results
+Reduced confusion between AI and non-AI results

 Clearer mental models for AI outputs